Seagate/openSeaChest/README.md

 # openSeaChest

-## Cross platform utilities useful for performing various operations on SATA, SAS, NVMe, and USB storage devices
+## Cross platform storage device utilities to manage, configure, and read health information for SATA, SAS, NVMe, and USB attached HDDs and SSDs.

 ### Copyright (c) 2014-2025 Seagate Technology LLC and/or its Affiliates, All Rights Reserved